-- AEC of choice At-risk students enroll at AECs of choice to expedite progress toward performing at grade level and high school completion. - Residential facility Education services are provided to students in private residential treatment centers and residential programs, detention centers, and correctional facilities operated by the TJJD. - Dropout recovery school (DRS) Education services are targeted to dropout prevention and recovery of students in grades 9-12, with enrollment consisting of at least 50 percent of the students 17 years of age or older as reported for the fall semester PEIMS submission.
+- AEC of choice At-risk students enroll at AECs of choice to expedite progress toward performing at grade level and high school completion. - Dropout recovery school (DRS) Education services are targeted to dropout prevention and recovery of students in grades 9-12, with enrollment consisting of at least 50 percent of the students 17 years of age or older as of September 1, 2017, as reported for the fall semester TSDS PEIMS submission.